Experienced DUI Lawyer Arizona: Defense for Drunk Driving Charges in Phoenix

-A person who is under investigation should always consult a Arizona DUI lawyer immediately before the investigation starts, if possible.
-Through a quick consultation, a person will be advised that they must provide a sample of their blood, breath, or urine, but that they can refuse the field sobriety tests and the portable breath test in the field, and refuse to answer questions, with the exception of providing their real name and identification.
-It will never work in anybody’s advantage to lie to law enforcement.
+A person under investigation should always consult an Arizona DUI lawyer immediately before the investigation starts, if possible.
+Through a quick consultation, a person will be advised that they must provide a sample of their blood, breath, or urine, but that they can refuse the field sobriety tests and the portable breath test in the field, and refuse to answer questions with the exception of providing their real name and identification.
+It will never work to anybody’s advantage to lie to law enforcement.
 However, a lie is not necessary when someone has a right to remain silent.

 You Might Lose Your License